 Amanda Gorman is an activist, award-winning writer, and the youngest inaugural poet in U.S. history.
 She is one of the most influential young leaders and advocates of her time.
 As our first-ever Global Changemaker, Amanda is bringing her voice of change to the Estée Lauder brand, using the power of language to create a new expression in beauty.
-Amanda will also launch WRITING CHANGE, a new initiative with The Estée Lauder Companies to advance literacy as a pathway to equality, access, and social change.
+Amanda has launched WRITING CHANGE, a new initiative with The Estée Lauder Companies to advance literacy as a pathway to equality, access, and social change.

 1. How do you remain grounded with all these accolades and fame?